ntatko/homiletics-mobile/README.md

 ### License

-This app is distributed under the (MIT license)[https://en.wikipedia.org/wiki/MIT_License], which means you can copy and do pretty much whatever you like with the code.
+This app is distributed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License), which means you can copy and do pretty much whatever you like with the code.
 See the [LICENSE](./LICENSE) file for more information.

 ### Contributing